Never miss an important update |

 Seek references and other details.

 There are other scenarios when the recruiter asks the client who you have been interviewing with.
-It indicates unethical work practices where they are trying to find who is hiring, and they may not accept the client who is interviewing with other firms.
+It indicates unethical work practices where they are trying to find who is hiring, and they may not accept the client interviewing with other firms.

-Sometimes they ask what types of jobs you are interviewing for.
+Sometimes, they ask what types of jobs you are interviewing for.
 It indicates that your current employer or someone who knows your current job profile posted the job, and they do not intend to hire anyone as no job opening exists.

 The employer posts messages with bad grammar, misspellings and errors.
 Some send messages impersonating a reputable organisation, but the links do not match the exact domains, and the contact address is difficult to locate.